feenkcom/gtoolkit.com/pages/index.md

         <div class="sample">
           <img src="/assets/pictures/gt-pharo-inspector-spotter.png"/>
           <div class="picture-caption">
-            <p>A Spotter in an inspector showing custom searches defined in the inspected object (and addressbook, in our case).</p>
+            <p>A Spotter in an inspector showing contextual searches defined in the inspected object (and addressbook, in our case).</p>
           </div>
         </div>
       </div>